Bill Gates: Connection with Jeffrey Epstein

 The depth of the friendship between Gates and Epstein is unclear though Gates generally commented that "I met him.
 I didn't have any business relationship or friendship with him".
 However, Gates visited Epstein "many times, despite [Epstein's] past".
 It was reported that Epstein and Gates "discussed the Gates Foundation and philanthropy".
 Gates stated "Every meeting where I was with him were meetings with men.
 I was never at any parties or anything like that.
 He never donated any money to anything that I know about."
 In August 2021, Gates said the reason he had meetings with Epstein was because Gates hoped Epstein could provide money for philanthropic work, though nothing came of the idea.
 Gates added, "It was a huge mistake to spend time with him, to give him the credibility of being there."
-Gates came under further scrutiny after it was revealed that he had travelled on Epstein's private jet, though further claims about Gates travelling to Little St James proved unsubstantiated.
+According to a fact check published by Reuters in 2020, Gates appears in the flight logs for the Lolita Express once in 2013, and there is no record of him ever travelling to Little Saint James.

 It has also been reported that Epstein and Gates met with Nobel Committee chair Thorbjørn Jagland at his residence in Strasbourg, France, in March 2013 to discuss the Nobel Prize.
 Also in attendance were representatives of the International Peace Institute which has received millions in grants from the Gates Foundation, including a $2.5 million "community engagement" grant in October 2013.
 In 2023, it was reported that Epstein threatened to expose an alleged affair Gates had with a Russian bridge player.